Korijn/keycmd/README.md

 Explanation: a virtual environment is created just so that keycmd can be installed independently.
 Then an empty folder `~/.local/bin` is created and added to the `PATH` environment variable.
 Finally, a symlink is created to add the `keycmd` binary to the folder, making it available globally, regardless of what pyenv is trying to do with its fancy shims.
 Now you can use keycmd anywhere! 😎

 For the sharp observer: Yes, you're right, this is the exact same approach poetry takes to install itself globally and make itself available on `PATH` without disturbing pyenv. 🧠

+### WSL installation

+If you're using WSL, you'll run into a wall when you first try to use keycmd.
+That's because keycmd uses the keyring library to connect to OS keyrings, and keyring will attempt to connect to your linux distro's (probably Ubuntu) keyring background service, which by default isn't actually running in a WSL environment!

+If you did actually set up your linux distro's keyring background service, that's fine, you can continue using it and don't need to perform any additional steps.

+However, if you would like keyring to connect from the WSL environment to your Windows Credential Manager instead, you can install [keyring-pybridge](https://github.com/ClinicalGraphics/keyring-pybridge) in the same python environment where you installed `keycmd`.
+Please refer to the [installation instructions for WSL](https://github.com/ClinicalGraphics/keyring-pybridge#installation).

 ## Usage